georust/rinex/binex/README.md

 [![crates.io](https://docs.rs/binex/badge.svg)](https://docs.rs/binex/badge.svg)

 BINEX is a simple library to decode and encode BINEX messages.
-BinEX stands for Binary Exchange and is the "real time" stream oriented version of the RINEX format.
+BINEX stands for BINary EXchange and is the "real time" stream oriented version of the RINEX format.

 RINEX is a readable text format which is based on line termination and allows describing